Real-Dev-Squad/todo-backend/README.md

 ## To simply try out the app
 1. Install [docker](https://docs.docker.com/get-docker/) and [docker compose](https://docs.docker.com/compose/install/)

+2. Create a .env file in your project's root directory by copying the contents from .env.example.

+3. Verify or update MONGO_REPLICA_HOST in your newly created .env file to ensure it is set as follows:
+    ``` env
+    MONGO_REPLICA_HOST="db:27017"

-2. Start Django application and MongoDB using docker
+4. Start Django application and MongoDB using docker
     ```
     docker-compose up -d
     ```
-3. Go to http://127.0.0.1:8000/v1/health API to make sure the server it up.
+5. Go to http://127.0.0.1:8000/v1/health API to make sure the server it up.
 You should see this response
     ```
     {
     "status": "UP"
     }
     ```
-4. On making changes to code and saving, live reload will work in this case as well
+6. On making changes to code and saving, live reload will work in this case as well

 ## Command reference
 1. To run the tests, run the following command